 Later, I walked back to the pretty city.
-The tourists had magically departed, leaving me to stare into shop windows and wander the waterfront alone.
-I noticed an old-timey sailing ship docked at a pier.
-As I approached, I heard rounds of loud cheers and applause.
-A sign attached to the hull announced the ship to be a floating high school of American origin.
-A crowd of students was arrayed across its deck, listening to a teacher or a crew member.
-They cheered enthusiastically again.
-While walking with the British tourists earlier, I spied a group of young people chanting and carrying signs as they marched along a street, looking like a protest.
+The tourists had departed, leaving me to stare into shop windows and wander the waterfront alone.
+I noticed a sailing ship docked at a pier.
+As I approached, I heard rounds of loud cheers.
+A sign announced the ship to be a floating high school of American origin.
+Students were arrayed across its deck listening to a teacher or a crew member.
+They cheered again.
+While walking earlier, I spied a group of young people chanting and carrying signs as they marched along a street, looking like a protest.
 It was the students, I realized.
 Good for them.
 Raise some hell.
-And have as much fun as possible while doing so!
+And as much as possible!
 It wasn't idle advice.
+At the apartment, I had suspended my news embargo in preparation for the trip home only to learn that the previous day, July 3rd, 2023, was the hottest day on Earth in recorded history.
+If that weren't disturbing enough, scientists predicted the record would be broken today!
+I reinstituted the news embargo.